maafiah/IdiomsResearch/README.md

 This work also was presented at the [KONVENS 2025 conference](https://konvens-2025.hs-hannover.de) on September 11, 2025; the slides are available in this repository)

-The inventoryis updated even after publication of that paper.
+The inventory is updated even after publication of that paper.
 Last update - July 2026.

 ---
 ## Data sets from psycholinguistics